-It took me too many decades on Earth to realize that no one online strategy works all the time.
+It took me too many decades on Earth to realize that no one online strategy always works.
 The landscape is always changing.
 It is littered with both successes and failures.
-Most annoyingly, what got you here might not get you to the next level of growth.
+Most annoyingly, what got you here might get you to a different level of growth.
 For example, I can’t exactly start up another MySpace page to launch a following for my new 2020 blog.

 What you can do is use the lessons learned and best practices from each failure to expedite your growth on your next venture or social media platform.
 That is the only proven system that has worked.

 They say time is wasted on the young.
 Maybe it’s true.
 I wish I knew what I know now when I was younger.
-It’s only through hindsight and many painful failures that I learned what works.
-Because of many failures, I’m able to scale faster and faster to success.
+I learned what works only through hindsight and many painful failures.
+Because of many shortcomings, I can scale faster and faster to succeed.

 Specifically, the failed blog writing refined my lucrative freelance writing.
-As an added bonus, all those years of writing helped define a unique speaking voice and strong social following.
+As a bonus, all those years of writing helped define a unique speaking voice and social solid following.
 Some readers have been supporting my writing for a decade now.

 Each year, I learn a little bit more about what works and what fails.
 I drop what fails and keep what works.
-For instance, all those MLM scams that took my money in my youth did teach me the value of pitching and product placement when I finally developed a legitimate program of my own.
+For instance, all those MLM scams that took my money in my youth taught me the value of pitching and product placement when I finally developed a legitimate program.

 I’m grateful for all the failures.
 They taught me how to succeed.
 So, the next time you read an “easy way to get rich” post, ask yourself: is this meant for me or the masses?
 Your roadmap to wealth might look a little different than the viral articles you find online.
 Be confident that your life lessons are just as relevant.
-Behind the scenes, success feels a lot like work but online it always looks easy to the person that doesn’t have to put in the work.
+Behind the scenes, success feels a lot like work, but online, it always looks easy to the person who doesn’t have to do the job.